hl7au/au-fhir-core/input/pagecontent/general-requirements.md

         ]
         ...
         ~~~
     - For some AU Core Observation profiles the `Observation.value` element is conditionally mandatory, e.g. AU Core Smoking Status.
-In this case the `Observation.dataAbsentReason` element is used with the code `unknown` rather than the [DataAbsentReason extension](http://hl7.org/fhir/R4/extension-data-absent-reason.html).
+In this case the `Observation.dataAbsentReason` element is used with the code "unknown" rather than the [DataAbsentReason extension](http://hl7.org/fhir/R4/extension-data-absent-reason.html).
 Requesters are advised that other meaningful values can be captured in `Observation.dataAbsentReason` beyond missing or suppressed.

 ### Suppressed Data